kristine-loh/kristine-loh.github.io/_pages/team.md

 **Arina Garifullina '27 (they/them)** <br>
 Arina works on the sustainable synthesis and processing of carbon dots made from coffee grounds. <br>
-B.S. in Engineering, Minor in Biology
+B.S. in Engineering, Minor in Biology<br>
 Hometown: <br>
 Hobbies: <br>